Elvis Presley death conspiracy theories: 1987–1991: Post-Kalamazoo

 In 1987, a woman named Louise Welling claimed to have seen Presley at a Burger King in Kalamazoo, Michigan.
 This was picked up widely in newspapers, radio and television as it made for an attention-grabbing story, partly due to the "Middle America"-ness of the location and the sound of the name "Kalamazoo".
 The incident led to increased publicity for Elvis sightings and the conspiracy theory in general.
 Brewer-Giorgio appeared widely on television throughout 1988 discussing her theory.
 She was given a platform by Oprah Winfrey, Larry King and Rivera, all of whom helped elevate the conspiracy theory to international prominence.

 Amidst the hype, The Most Incredible Elvis Presley Story Ever Told! was picked up by Tudor Books and reprinted in an expanded edition as Is Elvis Alive?
 This edition came bundled with a cassette of the Darlock recording, interspersed with commentary by Brewer-Giorgio speculating as to whether it may be Presley's voice, which it was not.
 The book was a significant commercial success, and Orion was also reprinted by Tudor.

 Record producer Major Bill Smith was also a prominent figure in perpetuating the conspiracy theory.
 Smith authored a book entitled Memphis Mystery on the subject and claimed to be in current communication with Presley, releasing recordings that were purportedly of his voice recorded after 1977.
 On one occasion, Smith even went as far as to bring a man he falsely claimed to be Presley on air to do a live radio interview and take questions from callers.
 The interview can be heard on a cassette released by Smith, Elvis Lives.

-In late 1988, record label LS Records released the song "Spelling on the Stone", sung by an unknown vocalist purporting to be Presley.
+In late 1988, LS Records released the single "Spelling on the Stone", sung by an uncredited vocalist implied to be Presley.
 The song's narrative suggested that Presley had not actually died, and that he was trying to communicate this to the world by deliberately misspelling his middle name "Aron" as "Aaron" on the tombstone at Graceland.
 In reality, the "spelling on the stone" is of no consequence as Presley used both spellings of his middle name interchangeably throughout his lifetime, including on his divorce certificate which clearly features "Aaron" in his own handwriting.
 Even if the tombstone was "misspelled", which it was not, the conspiracy theory adds an unlikely supposition that the reason for this is that Presley chose not just to fake his own death - also deliberately making it appear as if he had died on the toilet no less - but also to leave clues for others to interpret.
 Nevertheless, airplay received by "Spelling on the Stone" on country music formats caused a number of listeners to call in to radio stations and report sightings of the singer after hearing the song, while program directors of said stations debated whether or not the song's vocal track was actually Presley.
 The middle name spelling also became a common feature of the conspiracy theory.